 The company, which makes workforce management systems, said the algorithm is capable of driving productivity improvements and route efficiencies in field management systems.

 Dr Alan Crispin and MSc student Alex Syrichas developed the algorithm to solve the ‘Vehicle Routing Problem’ (VRP).
 The work has previously been published as a paper in the proceedings of the IEEE International Conference on Systems, Man and Cybernetics.

 The aim is to deliver goods located at a central depot to customers who have placed orders for those products – with the VRP optimiser minimising the total route cost.

-“The new optimisation technique promises to plan future services – reducing time to deliver – thereby growing sales and reducing operational costs and improving customer service levels,” said Dr Crispin, Principal Lecturer in the School of Computing, Mathematics and Digital Technology.
+“The new optimisation technique promises to plan future services – reducing time to deliver – thereby growing sales and reducing operational costs and improving customer service levels,” said Dr Crispin, Principal Lecturer in the Department of Computing and Mathematics.